 Once your condition is stabilized with treatment, your blood will be tested twice per year.
 If there are any changes in your calcium or phosphorus levels, your doctor will adjust the dosage of supplemental calcium accordingly.

-Because hypoparathyroidism is a chronic condition, you’ll need to maintain treatments and dietary changes will have to be maintained throughout your life.
+Because hypoparathyroidism is a chronic condition, you’ll need to maintain treatments and dietary changes throughout your life.
 Most people can keep their symptoms under control with proper long-term treatment.